genyleap/openproof/README.md

 ## Security invariants

-Twenty invariants are recorded in [docs/SECURITY_INVARIANTS.md](docs/SECURITY_INVARIANTS.md), each naming what must be true, the mechanism that enforces it, the test that proves it, and what happens on failure.
+Twenty-eight invariants are recorded in [docs/SECURITY_INVARIANTS.md](docs/SECURITY_INVARIANTS.md), each naming what must be true, the mechanism that enforces it, the test that proves it, and what happens on failure.
 Invariants that are true but not yet *mechanically* enforced